 Google calculates page authority by analyzing link networks, with higher authority pages passing more value through their outbound links.

-For product and category pages, PageRank influences ranking potential, making strategic internal linking crucial for e-commerce success.
+For product and category pages, internal link equity is one of many factors that can influence ranking potential, making strategic internal linking an important part of e-commerce SEO.

 Understanding link equity flow helps you design site architecture that maximizes the authority of your most important pages.